graphix-asterixdb/benchmark/README.md

 # ldbc-snb
-Contains all queries + drivers to run the LDBC Social Network Benchmark.
+Contains all setup scripts + queries to run the LDBC Social Network Benchmark.